shi-yan/codestage/README.md

 All these sites seem to build their own solution.
 CodeStage, on the other hand, is a free and reusable solution.

+### Key features

+* mutable code samples, easy to conduct experiments on
+* samples can be navigated by a menu supporting nested menu items
+* no backend is need

 To see a demo of a deployed CodeStage site: [WebGPUTutorial](https://shi-yan.github.io/WebGPUTutorial/?sample=test_base)

 ## Installation